jonasjohansson/11.igem.se/pages/wiki/project/notebook.md

 ### August

 -   5/8 Successfully cloned brick 1.2 into AraC3 thanks to dephosphorylation.
--   13/8 Adding a second biobrick to the previously created construct failed.
-Expected it to be caused by non-specifically digested biobricks.
+-   13/8 Adding a second BioBrick to the previously created construct failed.
+Expected it to be caused by non-specifically digested BioBricks.
 -   19/8 Time of digestion decreased from 2h to 15 min to minimize star activity.
 -   26/8 Gelelectrophoresis of BB3 suddenly produces some shorter unspecific bands.